emqx/cloud-docs/en_US/data_integration/confluent.md

    ① Login to the Confluent Cloud console and create a cluster.
 In this demo, you can select Basic cluster as an example, and click **Begin Configuration**.

    ② Select region/zones.
-Considering the latency, it is recommended that the EMQX Cloud deployment region matches the region of the Confluent Cloud.
+Considering the latency, it is recommended that the EMQX Platform deployment region matches the region of the Confluent Cloud.
 Click **Continue**.

    ③ Enter your cluster name and click **Launch cluster**.
 Now you have a running cluster in the cloud.